chichiwang/notes/paradigms/overview/README.md

 In order to make changes to a module without changing the API, often *named state* will need to be leveraged.
 The use of *named state* allows a program to become modular.
 The disadvantage of this is that a program can become incorrect.

 One solution to this problem is to concentrate the use of *named state* in one part of the program and to avoid *named state* in the rest.

+## Data Abstraction
+A *data abstraction* is a way to organize the use of data structures according to precise rules which guarantees the data structures are used correctly.
+A data abstraction has an inside, an outside, and an interface between the two.
+Data structures are kept on the inside, hidden from the outside, and all data operations must pass through the interface.

+Advantages of this organization:
+* There is a guarantee that the data abstraction will always work correctly
+  * The interface defines authorized operations on the data structures and no other operations are possible
+* Programs are easier to understand
+  * A user of the data abstraction does not need to understand the implementation
+  * Program can be partitioned into many abstractions, each implemented independently, greatly reducing the program's complexity
+    * This can be improved further by adding the property of *compositionality*: allow data abstractions to be defined inside of other data abstractions
+* It becomes possible to develop very large programs
+  * Implementation can be divided among a team of programmers
+    * Each abstraction can have one programmer responsible for implementation and maintenence
+    * Each programmer just needs to know the interfaces used by their abstraction

+*Object-oriented programming*, as it's usually understood, is based on data abstraction with polymorphism and inheritance.

 ---
 WIP - Incomplete notes